pixel-journey/pixel-journey-standards/README.md

 # pixel-journey-standards
-Central repository for engineering standards, templates, and best practices following Google eng-practices
+Central repository for engineering standards, templates, and best practices following Px design and eng-practices